PROPERTY

 For example, during her first press conference, Rachel Reeves did assert that Angela Rayner would yield her ministerial authority to override local decisions that refuse nationally significant developments, and we have already seen Labour U-turn some major planning decisions against new data centres that the previous Conservative government refused to grant permission for.
 Additionally, hiring desperate needed new personnel for its under-funded planning authorities will help the planning system get back on its feet and improve local councils’ responsiveness for new development projects.
 But altogether, as the rosy after-election glee fades, it’ll be interesting to watch how Labour advances their agenda for planning reform as their underdeveloped vision for the future development of the country is scrutinised and put to test.

-About Brian Longobordi
+About Brian Longobardi

-About Brian Longobordi
+About Brian Longobardi

 INVESTOR'S NOTEBOOK